marwenmema/exo-news-list-templates/README.md

 ### Featured articles mosaic 1:

-A small grid/mosaic of articles, suitable for displaying features articles at the top of a page at about two thirds of the page width.
+A small grid/mosaic of articles, suitable for displaying featured articles at the top of a page at about two thirds of the page width.

 ![image](https://user-images.githubusercontent.com/9139631/122273257-23df6480-ced9-11eb-8220-7c5535abcd57.png)